yldio/asap-hub/docs/demo-studio/PROGRESS.md

       legacy upload and by a studio project
 - [x] Shared video helpers extracted, including one `guardedUpdate` for the lease-and-version write
 - [x] Project endpoints: create a project, read and write the timeline document (13 route tests)
-- [ ] Asset endpoints: open, sign, complete and delete a source asset
+- [x] Asset endpoints: open, sign, complete and delete a source asset, with the delete refusing while a clip or narration take still references it (16 tests)
+- [x] Studio editor (brought forward from M1 so there is something to use): dark editor chrome, media panel, preview, timeline with drag to reorder and drag edges to trim, split, duplicate, mute, undo and redo, autosave under the lease
+- [x] Output follows the footage: 60fps sources render at 60, sources above 1080p keep their height, everything smaller is lifted to 1080p
 - [ ] Job runner abstraction with the ECS and Docker implementations
 - [ ] Ingest job producing a seekable `proxy.mp4` plus probed metadata
 - [ ] `serverless.ts` infrastructure changes written (product owner deploys)